 While my phone isn’t a replacement for my camera, I like having a pocket camera to take quick pictures or to remind me to look something up later on.
 For Instagram I only publish one photo a day and if you are on Instagram you can find me at nomadicnotes.

-I arrived in Ho Chi Minh City (or Saigon as some locals still call it) with a one day old Samsung Galaxy SII which I had picked up in Bangkok.
+I arrived in Ho Chi Minh City (or Saigon locals still call it) with a one day old Samsung Galaxy SII which I had picked up in Bangkok.
 I figured I would use this photo essay as a means to get to know my phone a little better.
 I prefer using no filter when ever possible, but on a grey rainy season day in Saigon a filter comes in handy to put some colour into the photos.

 Here then are 30 pictures of my 30 days in Ho Chi Minh City.

 After a transit day involving airport snacks and airline food the first order of business after checking in and dumping my bags was to find a bowl of Pho.
 I had been dreaming of this bowl for weeks, and it didn’t disappoint.

 My second order of business was to find a short term apartment rental and settle into daily life.
 I found a room in this luminous green building hiding behind all those wires.

 As well as Pho, the other Vietnamese specialty I had been dreaming of was Vietnamese coffee.
 Locally grown coffee is dripped through a filter that sits on top of a glass.
 The white layer at the bottom is sweetened condensed milk.
 Sweet, sweetened condensed milk.

 It’s hot work walking around Ho Chi Minh City, so I’m happy to rehydrate whenever possible with a fresh coconut.
 8000 VND = 40 cents USD.
 Better than a can of coke.